Plant Spacing Calculator – Find How Many Plants You Need

 Rectangular Planting Grid

 To plant flowers in a rectangular pattern, place each in parallel rows and columns in a grid.
-Start by dividing the landscape bed into squares that are the width and length of the desired plant spacing, then add a plant at each corner of the square.
+Start by dividing the landscape bed into squares that are the width and length of the desired spacing, then add a plant at each corner of the square.

 First, measure the landscape bed length and width in inches.
 Use our feet to inches conversion tool to convert a measurement in feet to inches.